 Of the total amount of users, 27% installed the app through this social sharing feature!

-The new season was announced on the January 2nd, 2020 and from that moment people could download the app.
-As a result, we reached nearly a million users and the app ranked number 1 in both the App Store as the Play Store.
+The new season of Wie is de Mol? is starting on September 5th, 2020.
+Last season we reached nearly a million users and the app ranked number 1 in both the App Store as the Play Store.
 After download, the user needs to register and can start to invite others and create pools.
 At the end of the first week, already 815,000 users registered and over 300,000 groups were created.